Overview | Schedule | Side Effects | Monitoring | Questions | Tips | Patient Assistance | Emotional Wellness | Drugs | References

 - Abiraterone (Zytiga®) 1000 mg (two 500 mg tablets OR four 250 mg tablets) swallowed whole, by mouth once daily on an empty stomach (1 hour before or 2 hours after food)

-- Prednisone 5 mg by mouth twice daily with food
+- Prednisone 5 mg by mouth once OR twice daily